EdvardM/railsgirls-ruby/basics.md

 'cute kitten' == 'cute ' + 'kitten' # true
 ```

-The reason why both `40 >= 38 + 2` and 'cute kitten' == 'cute ' + 'kitten' work is because they don't compare the _literal code_ you typed, but Ruby _evaluates_ the code in the both sides of the comparison operator, like `==` or `>`.
+The reason why both `40 >= 38 + 2` and 'cute kitten' == 'cute ' + 'kitten'
+work is because they don't compare the _literal code_ you typed, but Ruby
+_evaluates_ the code in the both sides of the comparison operator, like `==`
+or `>`.

-Almost any valid code you write in Ruby is an _expression_ (or list of several expressions), and that expression has a value, when it is evaluated.
-For example, value of vsimple expression `2` is just `2`.
-Value of `'kitten'` is `'kitten'`, as well with any other literal values.
-Expression like `38 + 2` _evaluates_ to 40, so it is equal to value `40`.
-Same for `'cute ' + 'kitten'` that evaluates to `'cute kitten'`.
+Almost any valid code you write in Ruby is an _expression_ (or list of several
+expressions), and that expression has a value, when it is evaluated.
+For
+example, value of a simple expression `2` is just `2`.
+Value of `'kitten'` is
+`'kitten'`, as well with any other literal values.
+Expression like `38 + 2`
+_evaluates_ to 40, so it is equal to value `40`.
+Same for `'cute ' + 'kitten'`
+that evaluates to `'cute kitten'`.

-A good way to get familiar with expressions is to toy with things in `irb` or `pry`.
-Now, start either of those and type some stuff, either simple values or
+A good way to get familiar with expressions is to toy with things in `pry`.
+Now go ahead and compare some things to get a taste of using comparison
+operators.
+Note also that every individual line you write is an expression,
-more complex combinations of those.
-Stuff that you write are expressions, and things you get back are values computed by Ruby!
+and things you get back prom Pry are _values_ of those expressions, computed by Ruby!

+{tip-begin}
-Often you will hear the term "boolean" when talking about things that are true or false.
-That is due to a logician George Boole, and computer scientists often talk about "Boolean logic".
-We will talk more about that too, when we get to more complex conditions.
+Often you will hear the term "boolean" when talking about things that are true
+or false.
+That is due to a logician George Boole, and computer scientists
+often talk about "Boolean logic".
+We will talk more about that too, when we
+get to more complex conditions.
+{tip-end}

 ### Wrapping up

-In normal language we talk about "programming" the microwave or washing machine, but in this context it's not what we like to call programming, but merely setting up some actions that are always done in exactly the same way.
+In normal languages we talk about "programming" the microwave or washing
+machine, but in this context it's not precisely programming, but merely
+setting up or _sequencing_ some actions that are always executed in exactly
+the same way.

-When we talk about computers, we need basically three things in order to be able to do anything (and by anything, I really mean anything that is theoretically possible):
+When we talk about computers, we need basically three things in order to be
+able to do **anything** (and by anything, I really mean anything that is
+theoretically possible):

 1. Do stuff in sequence.
 Doing some task first, then some other tasks.
 2. Do something conditionally.
 Given this, do this.
 Otherwise, do something else
 3. Repetition

-For the latter, we now know of `if` expressions that allow to act us smart by checking arbitrary conditions.
-Next we will talk about the missing third part.
+For the second part, we now know of `if` expressions that allow us to act
+smart by checking arbitrary conditions.
+Next we will talk about the missing
+third part.

 ## Repeating things

-Imagine you have list things to do you want to print by formatting it nicely:
+Imagine you have a list things to do, and you want to format those nicely when printing:

 ```ruby
 # todo.rb